portainer/dev-toolkit/README.md

 # How to use it

+## Use the base image

+Create a `.devcontainer` folder in your project and copy the `devcontainer.json` file that is provided in this repository inside.

+Open your project in your IDE using the <u>Open Folder in Container</u> option and start coding!
+You'll be using the base image, see below for customization options.

 ## Customize it!

-Developers should be able to customize the environment to their liking (I prefer work with zsh as a shell for example), this dev toolkit was designed to be extended.
+Developers should be able to customize the environment to their liking (I prefer to work with zsh as a shell for example), this dev toolkit was designed to be extended.

 See the `examples/` and `user-toolkits` folders for a list of examples on how you can customize your dev toolkit.